 Her voice was absolute.

 They were difficult to find.
 When he did find them, not all of them wished to be let free, as Wen Qing had warned him.
-The youngest and oldest were those to came with him more readily: the young for the excitement of novelty, the old for they knew how their remaining days would be spent otherwise.
+The youngest and oldest were those who came with him more readily: the young for the excitement of novelty, the old for they knew how their remaining days would be spent otherwise.
 But those in-between, those of still marriageable age who had never known anything else—they almost always refused him.
 They almost always looked at him as if he were a heretic come to shatter their lives.

 And then there were those who came to him by themselves.

 It did not happen until six months had gone by since that loathsome winter day.
-Wei Wuxian was fetched out of the cave by a girl a year or two younger than he called Luo Fanghua, who was tall and gnarly like a tree, and whom he had found chained to a wall of her omega house.
+Wei Wuxian was fetched out of the cave by a girl a year or two younger than him called Luo Fanghua, who was tall and gnarly like a tree, and whom he had found chained to a wall of her kunze house.
 Luo Fanghua told him that someone had come again to the narrow path down the hill.
 Her words were clipped and severe because she still resented herself for the decision to flee.